sparkyJSlibary/publisher/README.md

 <h5>Add your pugs to the Sparky Section</h5>
 <h3>
   Fork this Github rep and add your name and website URL below.
-  (Title
 </h3>
 <code>Name</code>
+<code>Website URL</code>
 <h3>
-  After your request is sent your w
+  After your request is accepted your name will be shown on list.json with your site which includes an ad of your site.
 </h3>